krjordan/mycodingblog/content/post/building-an-app-with-angular-cli-and-material.md

 And there we have it, we should now be able to change the page of beers.

-Part II will focus on building a beer detail view and getting our routes set up.
-You can view the [code](https://github.com/krjordan/brewski-catalogue) on GitHub or the [live]() demo of the completed tutorial (currently only part I).
+Part II will focus on fixing/adding our tests.
+You can view the [code](https://github.com/krjordan/brewski-catalogue) on GitHub or the [live]() demo of the completed tutorial (currently only up to part I).